Why Am I Always Cold During Pregnancy? There's A Reason You're Reaching For More Layers

 So many bizarre things happen to your body during pregnancy that it can be hard to keep track of what's normal and what might warrant a visit to the doctor.
 Many pregnant women complain that they're constantly hot and sweaty, and find themselves dreading the summertime when the problem is sure to be even worse.
 But some moms-to-be have the exact opposite issue.
 If you've ever found yourself wondering, "why am I always cold during pregnancy?", there's usually a pretty simple explanation.

 As with many mysterious pregnancy symptoms and discomforts, hormones are to blame.
-According to The Bump, pregnancy can kick your metabolism into high gear, which in turn can make you feel warm.
+As The Bump reported, pregnancy can kick your metabolism into high gear, which in turn can make you feel warm.
 Your body then tries to cool you down, but in some cases it can get a little carried away— leaving you cold and reaching for another blanket or sweater.

 Feeling cold while pregnant is a problem I can in no way personally relate to.
 My body's efforts to cool me down while I was pregnant with my daughter apparently failed spectacularly.
 Despite having a winter baby, in my last few weeks of pregnancy I could often be found rocking a tank top and flip-flops and guzzling ice water because I was always so uncomfortably hot.
 While stories like mine seem to be a bit more common, feeling cold can be perfectly normal as well.
 And of course, sometimes the simplest explanation is the right one.
 Feeling cold or chills may be a sign that you're coming down with something, according to Parents, so don't forget to take care of yourself.